collective/aws.pdfbook/README.txt

 documentation <http://www.htmldoc.org/documentation.php/toc.html>`_ for the various available options.

-If you wan't to use logo in headers, you just have to setup the path to get the logo on Logo path field. *Don't* set --logo option in htmldoc options, this is done by the system.
+If you want to use logo in headers, you just have to setup the path to get the logo on Logo path field. *Don't* set --logo option in htmldoc options, this is done by the system.
 But you may use --webpage option.